example42/puppet-playground/README.md

         vagrant provision

-## USE BUNDLED TOASTERS
+## PLAY IN THE PLAYGROUND

+Many of the activities described before can be done and automated with the play command.
-You can experiment with bundles of modules and Puppet code with the **toast** script.
-It copies configurations from the **toasters/** directory to **manifests/init.pp** and **Puppetfile** and runs **librarian-puppet** to automatically install the required modules in the **modules/** directory.
+It manages the Puppet Playground, namely the default manifest, located in **manifests/init.pp** , the **Puppetfile** and the content of the **modules/** directory.

+To show the status of the playground

+        ./play status

-To show the available toasters:
+To show the available toasters for ./play install:

-        ./toast list
+        ./play list

-To install a specific toaster:
+To install a specific toaster via librarian-puppet :

-        ./toast install garethr-riemann
+        ./play install garethr-riemann

-To install and directly test on the running boxes a specific toaster
+To run the current playground (same as vagrant provision)

-        ./toast run garethr-riemann
+        ./play run

-To show the status of currently installed modules and manifests/init.pp

-        ./toast status

-To cleanup the modules directory, the Puppetfile and manifests/init.pp (Beware all the existing changes will be wiped off)
+To cleanup the whole playground (Beware all the existing changes will be wiped off)

-        ./toast clean
+        ./play clean

+To run puppi commands on all the active boxes (note: Puppi must included in the playground)

+        ./play puppi check

 ## CAVEATS